Kale is one of the great health fads, an all-conquering craze that since 2010, has swept through the West Coast like a tsunami.

 In the 1930s, prior to World War 2, roughly 75% of Britain’s entire food supply was shipped in via cargo boats.
 This became totally unsustainable once the war began.
 After failing miserably to invade southern England during the battle of Britain in 1940, Adolf Hitler decided to force Britain to its knees through starvation instead.

-Hence, his U-boat army massively stepped up its torpedoing, and by 1941, annual food imports had halved to 14.65 million tonnes.
-Something had to be done, otherwise Britain would indeed become the starvation nation.
+Hence, his U-boat army massively stepped up its torpedoing efforts, and by 1941, annual food imports had halved to 14.65 million tonnes.
+Something had to be done, otherwise Britain would indeed starve to death.

 The saviour of Britain was kale.
 The government launched the dig for victory campaign with the tagline of “spades not ships”.
 Citizens were encouraged to turn gardens, public parks and allotments into gardens, to grow mountains of potatoes, carrots and other cheap but nutritious vegetables.